What are the guidelines for open burning?

 Does the fire department take sharp disposals?

-We cannot accept sharps at any city facility, however, the City's waste collection service offers sharps disposal.
-Information is available through the following link: Sharps Disposal.
+We cannot accept sharps at any city facility, however, the City's waste collection service may offer sharps disposal.

 Where can I dispose of expired or unused prescription medication?

 In the lobby of the Auburn Hills Public Safety Building, at 1899 N. Squirrel Rd, there is a drop box for unused prescription medication.
 Also medication must be placed in an unmarked ziploc-type bag.
 We do not accept sharps in this box.
 Please read more about the dropbox HERE.